greenrazer/flashingLights.js/README.md

 # flashingLights.js
-## About
+##About
-flashingLights.js is a jquery plugin that creates interactive gambling machines such as slot machines, roulette, and many more
+flashingLights.js is a jQuery plugin that creates interactive gambling machines.
+Slot machines, roulette wheels, and more are fully customizable; graphical elements, like the symbols on a slot machine's revolving reel, can be modified in the body of your webpage.
+By default, outcomes are determined by JavaScript's native random number generator, but this can be altered in lightUp()'s API.
-## disclaimer
+##Progress
-this is currently not entirely done, if you want to mess around with it feel free to pull or fork
+A functional demo of flashingLights.js is available, but this project is a work in progress.
+Feel free to pull or fork.
-## how to use
+##How to Use
-1. set up your html in a format resembling this make sure the parent element is a div
+1. Set up your HTML in the following format, making certain that the parent element is a div.
 ```html
   <div id="slot1">
     <div>